singaround/songbook/posts/all-tags.md

 **[ship](/tags/ship)** - the title of the song is the name of a boat or ship, or the song is focused primarily on a ship itself

 **[shipwreck](/tags/shipwreck)** - songs in which a ship is sinking, sunk or is otherwise seriously damaged.

+**[short_song](/tags/short_song)** - very short songs, which may be sung through a few times or used as a round.
+Our working assumiption that that songs with 16 lines or fewer will get this tag.

 **[Southern_England](/tags/Southern_England)** - Songs originating from or otherwise related to southern England.
 This includes any part of the English coastline that is not included in the "Northeast England" or "Northwest England" tags.